Yu0614/fastapi-ToDoApp/README.md

 # fastapi-ToDoApp

 This app is api server for [vue-TodoApp](https://github.com/Yu0614/vue-ToDoApp).
-So to use this app, use should see also that one.
+So to use this app, you should see also that one.

 ## How to start